chrispaterson/IAB-TCF-2.0-Specs/CMP JS API v2.0 Final.md

 Scripts can check for the presence of a function named `__tcfapi` – if it exists then a CMP can be assumed to be present for scripts.
 In iframes, the presence of a CMP can be determined by the existence of a specially-named iframe named `"__tcfapiLocator"` in the parent (or above) frame.
 The CMP shall create an iframe as a signal to scripts nested in other iframes that a CMP exists in a higher frame and name it `"__tcfapiLocator"` on the current `DOM` to indicate its own presence; since iframe properties can be accessed from other iframes.
 Publishers must load the CMP in a parent (or ancestor) of all iframes that may need to establish a GDPR legal basis.

-If a CMP is not present, or if the CMP fails to respond, vendors should assume "no consent" and “no legitimate interest transparency established” in contexts where GDPR applies (see the section ["What does the gdprApplies value mean"](#what-does-the-gdprapplies-value-mean) for more).
+If a CMP is not present, or if the CMP fails to respond, vendors should assume "no consent" and “no legitimate interest transparency established” in contexts where GDPR applies (see the section ["What does the gdprApplies value mean?"](#what-does-the-gdprapplies-value-mean) for more).

 #### How can scripts determine if the CMP script is loaded yet?